The Gospel

 Why the Cross was Necessary (Click to Learn More)

-The cross was necessary because it is where God’s justice and mercy met to deal with the greatest problem in human history: Sin.
+The cross was necessary because it is where God’s justice and mercy met to deal with the greatest problem in human history: sin.

 Here’s a biblical breakdown of why the cross was necessary: